ropensci-archive/monkeylearn/README.md

 The goal of the package is not to support machine learning algorithms development with R or the API, but only to *reap the benefits of the existing modules on Monkeylearn*.
 Therefore, there are only two functions, one for using *extractors*, and one for using *classifiers*.
 The difference between extractors and classifiers is that extractors output information about words, whereas classifiers output information about each text as a whole.
 Named entity recognition is an extraction task, whereas assigning a topic to a text is a classification task.

 To get an API key for MonkeyLearn, register at <http://monkeylearn.com/>.
+Note that MonkeyLearn supports registration through GitHub, which makes the registration process really easy.
 The free API key provides up to 100,000 requests a month For ease of use, save your API key as an environment variable as described at <http://stat545.com/bit003_api-key-env-var.html>.

 Both functions of the package will conveniently look for your API key using `Sys.getenv("MONKEYLEARN_KEY")` so if your API key is an environment variable called "MONKEYLEARN\_KEY" you don't need to input it manually.